tn74/reem/docs/basic.rst

 Publish/Subscribe
 #################

 Publishing and subscribing is implemented with a single type of publisher and two types of subscribers.
-Publishers

 Publisher
 ----------

-Publishers are instantiated with an ``RedisInterface``.
+Publishers are implemented with the ``PublisherSpace`` class and are instantiated with a ``RedisInterface``.
-You may treat a publisher like an python dictionary that you CANNOT read.
+You may treat a ``PublishSpace`` like an python dictionary that you CANNOT read.

 .. code-block:: python